hendrixjoseph/hendrixjoseph.github.io/_posts/2019-10-08-applying-for-a-spot-on-the-planning-commision-of-huber-heights.md

 ---
 layout: post
-title: Applying for a Spot on the Planning Commision of Huber Heights
+title: Applying for a Spot on the Planning Commission of Huber Heights
 tags: [politics]
 keywords: [huber heights]
 image: /images/huber-heights-politics/city-hall.jpg